Be safe, be honorable, know the rules.

 Other forbidden items include anything with an open flame such as flares, firecrackers, pyrotechnics, or any smoke/projectile grenades with exposed fuses.
 However, specially trained Southern Aroostook Action Sports volunteer staff might use some of these items at scripted times to enhance an in-game theatrical effect.

 Real steel guns are prohibited at Southern Aroostook Action Sports.
 Don’t bring any non-airsoft weapons onto the field such as metal BB guns, pellet guns, sling shots, or archery.
 Never use a real knife to simulate an attack against another player.
-Just leave your blades at home!

 We allow the use of soft boffer foam weapons at some of our events, but these items need to be pre-approved by the event organizer and field staff.